adamgreig/agg-kicad/scripts/README.md

 ### build_lib_ic.py

-This script generates multiple `.lib` files, one per IC, configured by a list of pin name/numbers inside the script.
+This script generates multiple `.lib` files, one per IC, configured by `.yaml` files inside the library path you point it at.

 `python3 build_lib_ic.py ../lib/`